spocchio/hbue.py/README.md

 hbue.py
 =======

-HBUE is an HTTP Browse+Upload+Execute server.
+HBUE is an very-simple HTTP Browse+Upload+Execute server.

 Tested on linux and windows.